-Students in this course are introduced to evaluation research and are provided with a foundation in the design of qualitative, quantitative, and mixed-method approaches to counseling research and evaluation.
-Students learn the strengths and limitations of each method and under what circumstances each approach would be the most appropriate research design.
-They can learn how to identify a topic for research, how to conduct a literature search, and the importance of scholarly writing.
-Other topics include the history and theory underlying program evaluation, approaches to evaluation, procedures and techniques for entering a group for which one would provide evaluation services and techniques used to perform the evaluation, strategies for getting gatekeepers to be invested in the development of the research and in the outcomes, demonstration of program effectiveness, and dissemination of results to stakeholders.
-Students can learn to write a research proposal, addressing the following key elements: researching, writing an introduction, stating a purpose for the study, identifying research questions and hypotheses, using theory, defining the significance of the study, and collecting and analyzing data.
-Students are exposed to legal and ethical issues associated with human subjects’ protection.
+Students in this course are introduced to evaluation research and provided with a foundation in the design of qualitative, quantitative, and mixed-method approaches to counseling research and evaluation.
+Students learn the strengths and limitations of each method and under what circumstances each design would be most appropriate.
+They consider the importance of scholarly writing and learn how to identify a topic for research and how to conduct a literature search.
+Students explore the history and theory underlying program evaluation, approaches to evaluation, and techniques used to perform the evaluation and demonstrate program effectiveness.
+Additionally, students explore the procedures involved in offering their evaluation services to a specific group or organization.
+They also examine strategies to gain stakeholder interest in developing appropriate standards, research progress, and evaluation outcomes.
+Students gain hands-on experience developing a research proposal in which they address key elements, such as collecting and analyzing data, writing an introduction, stating a purpose for the study, identifying research questions and hypotheses, using theory, and communicating the significance of the study.
+Additionally, students consider the legal and ethical issues associated with human subjects’ protection.

 In this course, students examine major career development theories, assumptions, and implications for practice.
 Career information programs and systems in terms of their application to personnel assessment, counseling, development, and placement are reviewed.
 Focus is placed on the implications of individual differences in culture-, gender-, and age-related issues.
 Students obtain a theoretical and practical basis for supporting individuals in vocation selection and career development.